vitpia/markdown-cv/index.md

 __Reconfiguration of the language network.__ Talk at symposium _Cognitive Networks: Trends in Multimodal Approaches and Connectomics_, 26th Cognitive Neuroscience Society annual meeting, San Francisco, USA.
 March, 2019.

 ### Invited Talks
+`2025`
+__The neural basis of language production: not all frontal cortex__.
+SPEC Webinar Series: Cross-disciplinary approaches to animal communication, language, and culture.
+São Paulo, June, 2025.

 `2024`
 __Neuronal oscillations for spoken word production: Degrees of operationalisation and abstraction__.
 ABC Seminar, Aalto University.
 December, 2024.
 __What in the brain does the speaking?__.
 C-STAR lecture series.
 March, 2024.